sorare/api/README.md

 }'
 ```

+Whenever you perform too many requests, the GraphQL API will answer with a `429` HTTP error code and add a `Retry-After: <TimeToWaitInSeconds>` header (see [RFC](https://datatracker.ietf.org/doc/html/rfc6585#section-4)) to the response so your code can rely on it to understand how long it should wait before retrying.

 ## CORS

 Our GraphQL API cannot be called from the browser on another domain than the ones we support.
 Therefore, it's expected to get a `Blocked by CORS policy [...]: The ‘Access-Control-Allow-Origin’ header has a value [...]` error.